You can comment on planning applications and submit your comments online through Public Access.

 Your comments are public and members of the public will be able to inspect and copy your comments by visiting our offices or viewing them on our website.

-The application is decided by planning officers or the planning committee.
+The application is decided by planning officers or the Development Management Committee.
 They judge it against published planning policies and take into account all comments received.

 What you can comment on and what we cannot consider